AddTodoist/.github/profile/README.md

 🔏 All the user's data is encrypted before being saved to the DB using hashing algorithms and is never shared with third parts.

+## Privacy

+- The only collected information from users is their token, which is encrypted and stored in a secure database.
+- No more data is collected
+- Users can choose to delete their data by using `/delete` command

 ## Contributing

 The bot has associated hosting costs so any help to cover them is welcome.
 You can do it through a small donation at [BuyMeACoffee](https://www.buymeacoffee.com/dubisdev).
 Also any feedback, [issue](https://github.com/AddToDoist/AddToDoist/issues) or PR is welcome 💗.
 Don't forget to ⭐star the repository.